loftusa/onramp/Server-Administration-Notes.md

 - `nvidiadocker.yml` - install Nvidia docker support
 - `miniconda.yml` - installs and upgrades a root installation of `conda`
 - `webserver.yml` - only runs on the (non-gpu) webserver machines, and sets up a standard apache setup, plus letsencrypt/certbot support.

+There are some useful scripts that are not run by `main.yml`.
+For example, if you need to reboot `saitama` - a common need after the Nvidia drivers have been updated, you can run `ansible-playbook -l saitama reboot.yml` (and if you omit the `-l saitama` you can reboot all the gpu machines in the cluster).

+David maintains a copy of the ansible scripts (including config files) for the cluster at `https://github.com/thebaulab/khoury-ansible-scripts`.

 ## Topics Needed